-Considered a go-to child psychology expert for journalists, Dr. Roberts is a regular contributor to Today's Parent, Global News, and the CBC.
+Dr. Roberts contributes to the Globe and Mail and Today's Parent, among other platforms, and is a highly sought-after expert by journalists in the field of child psychology.
 She is the author of two best-selling and award-winning series of children's books.
 Just Enough explains topics like birth and diversity to children ages 3–6, while The World Around Us introduces kids ages 5–8 to issues like poverty and online safety.
 She is also the author of Kids, Sex & Screens: Raising Strong, Resilient Children in the Sexualized Digital Age, a book for parents seeking to help their preteens navigate our hyper-sexualized world.

 In 2020, Dr. Roberts was awarded the University of Toronto at OISE’s Leaders and Legends Award for Distinguished Service, in 2021 she was awarded as an Honorary Citizen of the City of Victoria, and in 2023 she was awarded the University of Waterloo's 2022 Arts Alumni Achievement Award.